Blog

 }

-As you can see the text addition from the Button_Click method is hit before the last one into the DoSomeWorkAsync method, because the Task is awaited inside this method, and it's not all this method which is awaited.
-We can't await this implementation of DoSomeWorkAsync because this method hs a void return type, and it's not possible to wait a void method because it returns nothing.
-To be able to await this method we have to make it return something, we can use any return type, the "default" is Task (we also have to make the Button_Click method async):
+As you can see, the text addition from the Button_Click method is hit before the last one in the DoSomeWorkAsync method, because the Task is awaited inside this method, and it's not the whole method that is awaited.
+We can't await this implementation of DoSomeWorkAsync because this method has a void return type, and it's not possible to await a void method because it returns nothing.
+To be able to await this method we have to make it return something; we can use any return type, the "default" one is Task (we also have to make the Button_Click method async):

 private async void Button_Click(object sender, RoutedEventArgs e)